schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 ```

 Very few stacks actually check explicitly for the presence of 240/4
-address otherwise.
+addresses otherwise.
 However as a macro that is extended to userspace,
 some binary applications may have trouble reaching 240/4 until recompiled.

 The almost entirely unused IN_EXPERIMENTAL macro also has been revised
 to check for 255.255.255.255 only as a backwards compatible mechanism.

+Other network stacks and applications bury these checks deep in their
+libraries, however, searches for a key phrase of multicast usually
+turns up whatever code nearby that might need to be patched to fix it.

 ## Remove 240/4 from Martian Addresses and Bogon Lists